 Parents may seek a place for their child outside the normal age group, for example if the child is gift and talented or has experienced ill health.
 For First Admissions, parents considering delaying their child's admission should submit their request alongside their formal application for a school place that is made to the child's home local authority by the closing date (15th January for Reception age/year 3 places).
+For all other year groups, parents should contact the school directly.

-The school, as the admission authority, is responsible for making the decision about which year group a child should be admitted to and designated officers will consider the circumstances of each case, the child concerned and take account of the views of the headteacher.
+The school, as the admission authority, is responsible for making the decision about which year group a child should be admitted to and designated offers will consider the circumstances of each case, the child concerned and take account of the views of the headteacher.
 This will include taking account of the parent's views; information about the child's academic, social and emotional development; where relevant, the child's medical history and the views of a medical professional; whether they have previously been educated out of their normal age group.
 And whether they may naturally have fallen into a lower age group if it were for not being born prematurely.